When you know yourself, you can plan your career and education based on what's important to you: your interests, abilities, values and experiences.

 Distributed Control Systems and Safety Instrumented Systems

 Southern Alberta Institute of Technologywww.sait.ca

-Upon completion of the program you can pursue career in various industries that monitor and control processing facilities such as power plants, pulp mills, oil producing and refining plants and chemical processing plants, etc.
+Upon completion of the program, you can pursue a career in various industries that monitor and control processing facilities such as power plants, pulp mills, oil-producing and refining plants and chemical processing plants, etc.

 Program Type Occupational